The Cherwell is shown here on six web pages:

 1922: C S Lewis, Thursday, 10th August

-At about 2 o'clock, Smudge, Andrée, W, and I set out with tea baskets etc. and proceeded to Magdalen Bridge.
-In spite of Smudge's advice I insisted on taking a canoe, which was very foolish of me.
 For four of us it was too cramped and the state of the river after the recent rains made it rather dangerous.
 At the rollers the landing stage was completely under water and in many places the current defied my poor skill in steering.
 I paddled alone all the time with occasional emergency help from Smudge.
 W. in the bow, wedged tightly into a small space with legs apart and a fly button showing, dressed in a suit of P's, was rather a funny sight.
 It was a beautiful afternoon.
-We landed in a meadow on the left bank just above the Parks, and had tea in the hay.
+We landed in a meadow on the RIGHT bank just above the Parks, and had tea in the hay.
 Plenty of ragging.
 Back to Magdalen Bridge about seven, where the man said he was very glad to see us again!

-See also C S Lewis' trip to Ferry Hinksey quoted in
+See also C S Lewis' trip to Ferry Hinksey quoted in the Bullstake Stream section

-Immediately above the bridge the main stream is
+Immediately above the bridge the main stream is on the RIGHT bank (right going upstream).

+But first there is another (not recommended) stream.
 The shallow and almost blocked sidestream immediately under Magdalen College wall passes the college;

 and goes under a bridge -